DarkChungus/School-Projects/IT Exhibition 2081/README.md

  Didn't get anything this year.
+Just a lame certificate of participation.